ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 ### Psychomotor Objectives

+Given a Baofeng UV-5R on which no channels have been programmed:

+* manually enter the transmitting frequency of the repeater
+* manually enter the repeater's frequency offset
+* manually enter the radio's transmit frequency shift
+* manually choose a positive or negative frequency shift
-* manually enter a frequency
+* manually enter the receiving frequency of the repeater
+* manually enter the CTCSS/DCS codes for transmitting
+* manually enter the CTCSS/DCS codes for receiving
+* manually deactivate the TDR setting

 ### Cognitive Objectives

+Given a list of options:

-* what is the minimum information that I need to connect to a repeater?
+* identify the the minimum information values needed to connect to a repeater
-* what are the different scan modes?
+* recall the different scan modes
-* what are the must-have settings for amateur radio operation?
-* what are some good sources from which to download repeater information?
+* recall good sources from which to download repeater information
+* identify the purpose of the TDR setting
+* identify the purpose of CTCSS/DCS codes

 ### Affective Objectives